 Drama has a vital place in the co-curricular life at the School.
 The program seeks to emphasise the value of dramatic performance for all students.
 The culture of performance established in the Junior School flows through into the Senior School where drama continues to expand.
-The House Spectacular Competition encourages all students to participate.
-More dedicated students can perform in the Senior School Musical, which is a highlight of the School calendar.
-Students may also choose to study Drama as an elective subject in Stages 5 and 6.
+Senior students can perform in the Senior School Musical and may also choose to study Drama as an elective subject in Stages 5 and 6.